brisbanewebdeveloper/forward-twitter-timeline-to-slack/README.md

     * Access Token
     * Access Token Secret

-- Upload the following files to your server.
+- Upload the following three files to your server
+  (It may not need to upload them to somewhere accesible for your browser like `public_html`; I have not tried that).

   + settings.inc
   + twitter-api-php/TwitterAPIExchange.php